-If you suffer from bloating, diarrhea, constipation or other symptoms of Irritable Bowel Syndrome, Oshi Health can help you gain control of your digestive health as a covered benefit.
+If you suffer from reflux, bloating, diarrhea, constipation or other gastrointestinal symptoms, Oshi Health can help you gain control of your digestive health as a covered benefit.

 We partner with employers and health plans.
 See if you are covered through your employer or health plan:

 With the right plan and support, the healing journey is transformational.
 Together, we’ll figure out the patterns, discover the root causes of symptoms, and create sustainable behavior and lifestyle changes.

 - Register and download the Oshi Health mobile app to schedule your first appointment

 - Meet with an Oshi Health Provider to discuss your symptoms and goals.
 Labs and diagnostics might be ordered, if necessary, to understand your condition.

 - Based on your condition, you might be referred to Oshi Health’s dietitian or mental health professional to identify a plan for addressing nutrition, stress or anxiety issues.